 Appeal Decision - Employee appealed.
-By the time they had been referred to a second independent doctor (several months after dismissal) they had seen the consultant psychologist who was then able to give a prognosis of severe depression which was unlikely to be treated by time they reached age 65.
+By the time they had been referred to a second independent doctor (several months after dismissal) they had seen the consultant psychologist who was then able to give a prognosis of severe depression which was unlikely to be treated by time they reached their individual normal pension age of 65.
 Independent Doctor signed certificate as permanently incapable with hindsight.
 As employer now had appropriate certificate they changed the entitlement award to an immediate ill-health pension with enhancement.